Howard Hughes made movies

 The movie itself... was terrible.

-The studio had lost millions under Howard's leadership.
+The studio had lost millions under his leadership.

 Film historian Betty Lasky called Howard's relationship with RKO a systematic seven year rape.